Joehann/portefolio-avatar-3d/README.md

 The 3D avatar was created with avaturn.me

-The fully frontend website is made with React (with ViteJS) + ThreeJS, pure css.
+This fully frontend website is made with React (with ViteJS) + ThreeJS, pure css.

 # React + Vite